NSHipster/articles/2019-02-11-swift-regular-expressions.md

 First off,
 declaring the pattern with a multi-line raw string literal is a huge win in terms of readability.
+That, in combination with the `x` and `i` flags within those groups, allows us to use whitespace to organize our expression into something more understandable.

 Another nicety is how
 this pattern uses <dfn>named capture groups</dfn>